Lydia Haase

-Lydia Haase (born 7 September 1986) is a former German field hockey player, who played as a forward.
+Lydia Haase (born 7 September 1986) is a former German field hockey player, who played as a forward for the Germany women's national field hockey team.

 Personal life

 Lydia Haase was born and raised in Leipzig.

 Haase works as a teacher at Baulandschule Hettingen, an elementary school in Buchen.

+Her sister Mandy also is an international hockey player.

 Career

 Under–21

 In 2006, Haase was a member of the Germany U–21 team at the EuroHockey Junior Championship in Catania.
 At the tournament, Germany won a gold medal.

 Die Danas

 Haase made her senior debut for Germany in 2009, during a test match in South Africa.
 Later that year she also represented the team at 2009 Women's Hockey Champions Trophy in Sydney.

 Throughout her career, Haase appeared represented Germany at four European Championships.
 She medalled in each tournament, winning a gold medal in 2013, silver in 2009 and 2011, as well as bronze in 2015.